nrfconnect/sdk-nrf/samples/nrf9160/udp/README.rst

 This configuration option, if set, allows the sample to request RAI for transmitted messages.

 .. note::
-   PSM, eDRX and RAI value or timers are set via the configurable options for the :ref:`lte_lc_readme` library.
+   PSM, eDRX and RAI value or timers are set using the configurable options for the :ref:`lte_lc_readme` library.

 Additional configuration